ttcielott/data_pipeline_pocket_book_practice/README.md

 2. Add email argument on Dag

    For the code example, please refer to [elt_pipeline_sample/elt_pipeline_sample.py](elt_pipeline_sample/elt_pipeline_sample.py) which is my dag description file.

+3. ExternalTaskSensor
+   You can have a specific task in one dag or dag itself trigger the other dag using `ExternalTaskSensor`.
+   However, please note by default, for example, if the dag with `ExternalTaskSensor` ran at 10:00:00 today, it would check if the external dag which was run at the same execution time today was passed as success.

 ### 10. Others